JRC1995/Chatbot/README.md

 In my case, I downloaded data from last few years (the latest year being 2018) and I also used 'scores' (denotes upvotes) as filter (I only kept highly upvoted ones).
 The threshold of score depends on the subreddits (popular subreddits can have frequent comments and posts with thousands of upvotes, in less popular ones getting 5 upvotes can be a big deal).

-How are these data use?
+How are these data used?
 Depending on the user utterances, certain 'command codes' may be activated by the scripted module and depending on the command codes the retrieved response may come from a certain csv file from here.

 For example, if you say "I want to hear a joke", the scripted module may return "\<JOKE\>" as an answer. "\<JOKE\>" will then be identified as not a natural language response but a "command code" which is mapped with some special action.
-In this case the special action is randomly retrieving a row from jokesq.csv and respond with the concatenation of the title and self-text in that row.
+In this case, the special action is randomly retrieving a row from jokesq.csv and responding with the concatenation of the title and self-text in that row.

 ### Component # 2: Retrieval Module

-Retrieval Module is similar to scripted module.
+Retrieval Module is similar to the scripted module.
 It also deals with query-responses mappings and retrieving based on cosine-similarity or dot-product between the encodings of preset queries and user utterances.
 The difference is that it operates solely on large scale organic data (precisely, it's Reddit data again).
 To prepare this module we have to again prepare a lot of csv files from different subreddits.
 Specifically you need to have these files:

 ```
 'Retriever/Data/adviceq.csv' (from r/Advice),